SkoreEngine/Skore/README.md

 ## Important Note:

->Fyrion is under constant development and is not a stable tool, it lacks important features and the API can change drastically, so it should not be used for production.
+>Skore is under constant development and is not a stable tool, it lacks important features and the API can change drastically, so it should not be used for production.

 ### Principles
 - Easy to use, simple and straightforward API, no hidden or complicated structures, no complicated configuration steps